Henry Gerber: Society for Human Rights

 Gerber and Graves decided to limit SHR membership to gay men and exclude bisexuals.
 Unknown to them, SHR vice-president Al Weininger was married with two children.
 Weninger's wife reported SHR to a social worker in the summer of 1925, calling them "degenerates".
 The police interrogated Gerber and arrested him, Graves, Weininger and another man; the Chicago Examiner reported the story under the headline "Strange Sex Cult Exposed".
 Gerber was tried three times.
 Charges against Gerber were eventually dismissed but his defense cost him his life savings, some or all of which may have been in the form of bribes paid through his lawyer.
-Gerber lost his post office job for "conduct unbecoming a postal worker" and Weninger paid a $10 fine for "disorderly conduct".
+Gerber lost his post office job for "conduct unbecoming a postal worker" and Weininger paid a $10 fine for "disorderly conduct".
 SHR was destroyed and Gerber was left embittered that none of the wealthy gays of Chicago came to his aid for a cause designed to advance the common good.